ITU-BDSA23-GROUP1/Chirp/docs/report.md

 Below are three illustrations of our workflows 'Build and Deploy', 'Build and Test' and 'Release Chirp'.
 ![Activity diagram of the workflow for build and test of the _Chirp!_ application](images/BuildAndTest.png)

-The illustration above show how the activities in our workflow 'Build and Test' are activated after eachother.
+The illustration above shows how the activities in our workflow 'Build and Test' are activated after each other.
 This workflow runs on pushes and pull-request to Main.
-This is done to make sure that non of our new changes or merges have destroyed out ability to Build and Test the program.
+This is done to make sure that none of our new changes or merges have destroyed our ability to build and test the program.
-In the work, first our github action version is checkout and chosen so out workflow can access it.
-Next .NET is setup with version 7 before restoring out dependencies by running the command 'dotnet restore'.
-This command ensured that the packages that out program depend on are downloaded and have no conflict between them.
+In the workflow, first our GitHub action version is checked out and chosen so that our workflow can access it.
+Next .NET is set up with version 7 before restoring our dependencies by running the command 'dotnet restore'.
+This command ensures that the packages that out program depend on are downloaded and have no conflict between them.
 After this the program is ready to be build.
-The command 'dotnet build --no-restore' is run which build the project and its dependies into a set of binaries.
+The command 'dotnet build --no-restore' is run which build the project and its dependencies into a set of binaries.
+After the build our testes are run with the command 'dotnet test --no-build --verbosity normal' which will run our test.

- The program is build and then Tested.
-The build is done by running the command 'dotnet

-Build

-![Activity diagram of the workflow for release of the _Chirp!_ application.](images/ReleaseChirp.png)
+![Activity diagram of the workflow for release of the _Chirp!_ application.](images/ReleaseChirp.png) The above illustration shows how the release of our Chirp Application is run.
+The workflow is activated on pushes to Main that contain a tag.
+The 'Checkout' and 'Setup dotnet' with version 7 commands are run followed by 'Restore Dependencies'.
+After these commands four builds are run after each other.
+A W

 ![Activity diagram of the workflow for build and deploy of the _Chirp!_ application.](images/BuildAndDeploy.png)